 Online Learning Librarian

 The University of Houston seeks a creative, learner-focused Online Learning Librarian to join the Instruction Team within the Liaison Services Department.
-The instruction team’s approach to teaching is rooted in learner-centered pedagogy and critical inquiry, with the intent of cultivating inclusive learning environments.
-The Online Learning Librarian will bring this same spirit to leading the Libraries’ online learning initiatives and creating learning experiences for hybrid, synchronous, and asynchronous courses.
-The librarian will facilitate the development cycle of core information literacy modules; design point-of-need library instruction; integrate information literacy content into the UH learning management system; and apply Universal Design for Learning principles to online teaching.
-The librarian will also collaborate with subject librarians to enhance online information literacy education within academic departments at the undergraduate and graduate levels.
+The Instruction Team’s approach to teaching is rooted in learner-centered pedagogy and critical inquiry, with the intent of cultivating inclusive learning environments.
+Our focus is on teaching transferable information literacy concepts and abilities that are essential to critical thinking.
+The Online Learning Librarian will bring this same spirit to the Libraries’ online learning initiatives.

 The University of Houston is a dynamic, forward moving university with goals emphasizing both national research competitiveness and student success.
 Members of the instruction team are expected to proactively develop partnerships with faculty to advance student success initiatives and contribute to departmental priorities in alignment with the UH Libraries Strategic Plan 2017-2021.